Trio Benares

 “Together the three musicians play a high-energy fusion of jazz and Indian music, reminiscent of Shakti as if Mahavishnu McLaughlin played alto saxophone on speed.
 Accompanied by two Indians who cheer him on.
 That’s terrific music firmly rooted in the present.”

 “… now, Hanschel takes up this thread.
 Along with Deobrat Mishra on sitar and Prashant Mishra on tabla, the saxophonist finally directs our attention to the potential of these soundscapes.
 The reduced cast focuses on Hanschel’s imaginative themes, which he mostly unfolds with the sitar, has dance over the tight tabla background, and then opens up for solo exploration.
 The long-standing interaction between the two Mishras, uncle and nephew, specifically ensures an at times dense, at others very spartan tonal web.
 In particular, when the alto saxophone and the sitar come together in common solos, they spark up fireworks of counterpoint.”
+(Thorsten Meyer, Jazz Podium, May 2016)

 “Sri Aurobindo Auditorium in Bharat Nivas, Pavilion of India in International Zone was crowded with music lovers who longed for something more.
 Although the title World Music Concert had promised maybe a bit more than a classical Indian music, what we got was a big surprise- an exciting fusion of Western European jazz saxophone with sitar and tabla.